JugheadJones13/Notes/README.md

 This page is a writeup of some of the stuff I learnt from reading the [riscv-pk](https://github.com/riscv/riscv-pk) repository.
 This writeup is meant as a journal of what I have learnt and it does not guarantee correctness.
 I suggest going through the original code to clarify any queries that may arise.
+### Setup
+* Clone the [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain) repo.
+Follow the Newlib installation procedure in the Readme
+* Install [riscv-isa-sim](https://github.com/riscv/riscv-isa-sim).
+Install [riscv-pk](https://github.com/riscv/riscv-pk).
+Make sure the $PATH environment variable includes the path to the gnu-toolchain compilers that you previously installed.
+* \./configure --help gives list of all possible options. prefix option tells where to install.
 Riscv supports different page sizes like 4KB,2MB etc. Pages of both sizes can be simultaneously present.
 ```c
 #define ROUNDDOWN(a, b) ((a)/(b)*(b))              //floor(a/b) x b